eclipse-velocitas/velocitas-docs/content/en/docs/val/interface_guideline.md

 Different versions of the same API should preferably be able to work at the same time within a single client application for a reasonable transition period.
 This time period allows the client to transition smoothly to the newer version.
 An older version must go through a reasonable, well-communicated deprecation period before being shut down.

-For releases which have alpha or beta stability, APIs must append the stability level after the major version number in the protobuf package.
+For releases that have alpha or beta stability, APIs must append the stability level after the major version number in the protobuf package.

 #### Release-based versioning